Creating an eCommerce website can add wings to your small retail businesses.

 - YITH WooCommerce Ajax Search (creates a simple search box that shows you instant search results, by suggesting products from your WooCommerce store that match your searching criteria).

-- Custom Product Tabs for WooCommerce (Allows website owners to add custom tabs for each product other than default tabs of WooCommerce).
+- Custom Product Tabs for WooCommerce (Allows website owners to add custom tabs for each product other than the default tabs of WooCommerce).

 Of course, our WordPress developer had to customize some of these plugins to match the requirements of our client.

-#7 testing & launch
+#7 Testing & launch

 After integrating all the required plugins and customizing them according to the website theme, the next step was to test the website.